LinuxAtDuke/Intro-To-Docker/README.md

 **docker inspect \<image\> / docker inspect \<container\>**

 The `docker inspect` command allows you to specify an image OR a container, and returns a JSON formatted list of attributes.
-It's someone less userfriendly, but provides *a lot* of infomration about the image or container.
+It's somewhat less userfriendly, but provides *a lot* of information about the image or container.
 This is very useful  for troubleshooting (and is really useful if you ever get into using the Docker API).

 *Example:*